Cameron Ripley | | Company Culture | 0 comments

 Make sure your workforce is hyper-aligned with your organization’s goals and their role in pushing your mission forward.
 If people don’t feel like they have equity in the greater mission, why should they work towards it?
 Ensure that everybody knows what part they play in the big picture.

 This is a time for goal-setting like no other.
-Be clear and loud about expectations.
+Set your team up for success by being clear and loud about your expectations.

 4. Communicate.
 Communicate.
 Communicate.